Mount Carmel, Illinois: Geography

 Former bridge over the Wabash River formerly featured in Ripley's Believe It or Not!
 This bridge was replaced in 2011 and demolished in 2012.

 Mount Carmel is located on the Wabash River, which demarcates the Indiana border.
 According to the 2010 census, the city has a total area of 5.00 sqmi, of which 4.86 sqmi (or 97.20%) is land and 0.14 sqmi (or 2.80%) is water.

 The city was featured in Ripley's Believe It or Not! for its once multicolored bridge over the Wabash River, painted white and black on the Illinois and Indiana sides of the state line, respectively.
 The old twelve span Parker truss bridge, later repainted entirely green, formerly connected Princeton, Indiana to Mount Carmel via Indiana State Road 64 and Illinois Route 15.
 Illinois Route 1 and Illinois Route 15 meet just a few blocks from the bridge.
 One rail bridge runs parallel to the IN-64/IL-15 bridge, and another sits just a few miles south, near the southernmost edge of the city.
 The plans to build a new bridge become reality in 2008.
-After three years of construction the new much wider span opens in January 2011.
+After three years of construction the new much wider span opened in January 2011.
 The new bridge is a milestone as Indiana continues its quest to expand Indiana 64 to a four-lane highway as part of the Major Moves Project.

 As of February 20, 2011, the new concrete and steel beam bridge is fully carrying traffic.
 The old bridge has been removed, with the river spans being imploded.